The Future of Water at Home: Architectural Design Challenge

 Official Challenge Overview

-Get the full details of the Architectural Design Challenge in our 8-slide Applicant Overview guide.
-It highlights the competition’s goals, eligibility, and design prompts, along with prize details and key dates.
-Reviewing it before you apply will ensure your submission aligns with the challenge vision and maximizes your impact.
+Although the design challenge s now complete, with final winners to be announced on May 28, 2026, you can review the full details of the Architectural Design Challenge in our 8-slide Applicant Overview guide.
+It highlights the competition’s goals, eligibility, and design prompts, along with prize details.

 Key Dates